genrev09/Refactoring-Parking-Lot-2019-6-14-6-48-43-621/Code_Smells.md

 - There are a lot of methods that has complex logic.
 I just created another method that does the other logic.

 Duplicate Code:
 - There are some duplicate codes.
-I just created another method that can be reused.
+I just created another method/variable that can be reused.